Lori Laffel, M.D., M.P.H.

 With the current epidemic of childhood obesity and type 2 diabetes in youth, Dr. Laffel has expanded her research interests to include the study of effective approaches for the treatment of type 2 diabetes in youth.
 She serves as Principal Investigator at the Joslin site in a national multi-center clinical trial of type 2 diabetes in youth funded by the National Institute of Diabetes and Digestive and Kidney Diseases.

-Dr. Laffel is Chief of the Pediatric, Adolescent and Young Adult Section at the Joslin Clinic, and an Investigator in the Section on Genetics and Epidemiology at the Joslin Diabetes Center, as well as an Associate Professor of Pediatrics at Harvard Medical School.
+Dr. Laffel is Chief of the Pediatric, Adolescent and Young Adult Section at the Joslin Clinic, and Senior Investigator in the Section on Genetics and Epidemiology at the Joslin Diabetes Center, as well as an Professor of Pediatrics at Harvard Medical School.
 She has been the Principal Investigator and Program Director of Joslin's NIH-funded postdoctoral fellowship and early career development training grants for pediatric endocrinologists entering the field of diabetes research.
 She is actively involved with the American Diabetes Association, as a member of the Boston Leadership Board, the National Board of Directors, the National Committee for Pediatric Guidelines, and she is chair of both the Youth Strategies Committee and the Working Group on Transitions in Care for Type 1 Diabetes.

 Dr. Laffel lectures at both the undergraduate and graduate levels and serves as an invited speaker at local, national, and international meetings in the areas of pediatric diabetes, childhood obesity, behavioral and outcomes research, and the assessment and translation of new technologies in diabetes.
 She also contributes to the grant peer review process both nationally and internationally, reviewing for NIH, JDRF, the French Inserm, the Medical Research Council, and the Dutch Diabetes Research Foundation, and she is an Associate Editor for Diabetic Medicine.